carlasophie/QDB_algorithms/qiskit/README.md

 # Quantum Databases (QDB) with Qiskit

-Simulation of the `prepare` and `extend` operation for QDB with quantum index and classical data.
+Simulation of the `prepare` and `extend` operation for QDB with quantum index and classical data as given in [arXiv:2405.14947](https://arxiv.org/abs/2405.14947).
+The implementation is focussed on transforming the index register and can be simply extended to be applied on the data register also.
+Furhtermore, the extension operation implements the specific case of adding one ancilla qubit (z=1) as described in the exemplary case of Algorithm 5 in [arXiv:2405.14947](https://arxiv.org/abs/2405.14947).

 ## Installation